MaximKing1/BLWebhooks/README.md

 # Installation

 Need Any Help Setting It Up?
-Join Our [Support Server](https://discord.gg/8j4ZkpPvzP).
+Join Our [Support Server](https://discord.gg/u2kKBbtkTy).
 It's intended to be used with discord.js v14.

 BLWebhooks fully supports external and discord.js internal sharding, make sure to enable the Sharded Client Option.

-Please do remember this is in beta, before writing a negative review please open a issue first so we can have a chance to resolve the issue.
+BLWebhooks is maintained and supported by the [JMServices Team](https://jmservices.pro).

 ## NPM (recommended)